makrai/notes/wu2404-ReFT-repr-finetun.md

 * The success of ReFT suggests to us a quite different approach to interperet,
   * assumption: neurons will play different roles in different contexts

-## Evaluation practices in PEFT research.
-In this work,
+## Evaluation practices in PEFT research

 * we hyperparameter-tune ReFT on development sets that do not overlap with the test set
 * hE a considerable portion of the literature on PEFTs directly hill-climbs performance on test sets.
 This results in overfitting to specific tasks,
-* future work can introduce benchmarks for evaluating PEFTs and ReFTs.
-These
+* future work can introduce benchmarks for evaluating PEFTs and ReFTs
-  * compute~ or time-matched hyperparameter-tuning comparisons, and they should
+  * compute~ or time-matched hyperparameter-tuning comparisons
   * disallow any kind of tuning or model selection based on the test set

-# App A `pyreft`: A ReFT-native Python Library
+# A. `pyreft`: A ReFT-native Python Library

 * To lower the cost of switching from PEFTs to ReFT, we release a Python lib
 * built on top of pyvene [Wu+ 2024b], a library for performing and